 What is a single source of truth (SSOT)?
 Let's take a moment to review what it is and how implementing SSOT principles to your data collection and storage will benefit your business.

-- Single source of truth refers to the philosophy that an organization must have a central repository for data storage, collection and analysis.
+Single source of truth refers to the philosophy that an organisation must have a central repository for data storage, collection and analysis.

 A search engine is the most common use of the SSOT methodology.
 Software programs, databases, platforms and websites are other common examples of how the SSOT philosophy works.
 A digital experience platform (DXP) is an excellent single source of truth.

 Depending on the information you are looking to obtain, your SSOT could be any of the items listed above.
 It could also include (but is not limited to):

 When your organisation employs the SSOT methodology, they prosper from these four benefits:

 1. Obtain the Right Information at the Right Time

 Next to revenue, information is the lifeblood of any organisation.
 When that information spreads across the organisation in multiple databases, you get data silos.
 They are a nightmare for anyone responsible for data collection and reporting.